DataSnowman/Ed-Fi-Azure/README.md

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FDataSnowman%2FEd-Fi-Azure%2Fmaster%2Fsetup%2Fazuredeploy.json" target="_blank">
     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-Note: If you encounter issues with resources please check by running the following commands in the Azure CLI (Note more information on using the CLI is found in the `Provisioning using the Azure CLI` section below):

-  `az login`

-  `az account show`

-  `az account list-locations`

-  `az provider show --namespace Microsoft.Databricks --query "resourceTypes[?resourceType=='workspaces'].locations | [0]" --out table`

-## Choices for Provisioning

-You can provision using the Deploy to Azure button above or by using the Azure CLI.

-### Provisioning using the Azure Portal

 Choose your Subscription, and enter a Resource group, Location (Southeast Asia for the DevDays in Taipei) Resource Prefix (Short Prefix of 10 characters or less for all resources created by this template so they are unique), SQL Server Username, SQL Server Password, and agree to the Terms and Conditions.
 Then click the `Purchase` button.